KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 Integrating mission and vision, policy and strategy, program and process, these critical success factors synergize to help build and sustain trust with multiple stakeholders.

 Beslin, R., & Reddin, C. (2004).
 How leaders can communicate to build trust.
 Ivey Business Journal (Online), https://ezproxy.snhu.edu/login?qurl=https%3A%2F%2Fwww.proquest.com%2Ftrade-journals%2Fhow-leaders-can-communicate-build-trust%2Fdocview%2F216174340%2Fse-2%3Faccountid%3D3783

+## When feedback goes wrong

+“I explained myself poorly.
+These are the outcomes I want.
+I see X space where we can improve this.
+Let’s work together.”